Velrok/static-web-gen/content/blog/2019-03-26-github-pull-request-template-example.md

 ```

-Since we use trello, most PR's now include a link to a trello card.
+Because we use trello, most PR's now include a link to a trello card.
 A positive
 side effect is that any spontaneous work like quick bug fixes do end up having a
 card as well, which is otherwise easily overlooked.

-The template has html comments under _Context_ and _Issues_ which as hopefully
+The template has html comments under _Context_ and _Issues_ which are hopefully
-good enough that they need no further explanation.
+good enough to stand for themselves.

-The Fix / Change / Feature section is somewhat controversial and potentially
+The Fix / Change / Feature section is somewhat controversial, and potentially
 over engineered.
 We are still experimenting with its usefulness.
-Once could argue that any description of the changes made would make it obvious
+One could argue that any good change description would make it obvious
-what kind if change it is.
+what kind of change it is.

 Preview is specific to this project, which has a user interface (UI) component.
-Attaching a screenshot of the change is often times more descriptive that any
+Attaching a screenshot of the change is often more descriptive than any
 text and also shows up in the Slack messages, possibly enticing other team
 members to check it out in production.

-The checklist in this case is also project specific in that it reminds us to
+The checklist in this case is also project specific.
+It reminds us to
 check any UI changes are compatible with IE11, which we have to support.

-People my delete skip and rename any part of this template it is meant as a
+People may delete skip and rename any part of this template.
+It is meant as a
-guide rather then a rigid structure that has to be followed.
+guide rather then a mandatory structure.
-For example people my skip the _Preview_ and _IE11_ parts for changes that
+For example, people my skip the _Preview_ and _IE11_ parts for changes that
 are not effecting the UI.

 ## Conclusion

 We started to use GitHub pull request templates as a optional guide for
-developers in our team to leverage it as communication tool, not just for
+developers in our team, to leverage it as a communication tool not just for
 developers but the entire team.
 This is achieved through the integration with
-Slack and motivated by the requirements hat all changes are made via PR's by the
+Slack and motivated by the requirement that all changes are made via PR's by the
 business at large.

 This example template is one that we are using in a small, company internal, cross functional team.
-Large open source projects have different aims with their pull request and would
+Large open source projects have different aims for their pull requests and would
 probably prefer a template that is more prescriptive.

 We use it as a guide to encourage reflection of the change at hand, and to